kavia-common/preference-matchmaker-222545-222554/preference_frontend/README.md

   - state/filter_provider.dart
   - screens/ (home, matches, chat, profile, filter)
   - widgets/ (primary_button, accent_chip, profile_card, match_card, chat_list_item)

+### Filters navigation
+- From Matches tab, tap the "Filters" FAB to open the Filter screen.
+- Adjust checkboxes and ranges, then tap "Apply All" to apply and dismiss.
+- Use "Reset" (AppBar or the inline button) to clear selections to defaults.

 Notes:
 - No external service calls are made; all data is stubbed/mocked.